How the looming railroad strike could impact Kansas

 “We have enough space that we can manage through that now certainly there will be a cash flow or financial impact that comes from not being able to ship grain,” said Garden City Co-op Vice President of Grain, Michael Wisner.

-“With the trucking industry and other transportation systems already at max capacity, there is no alternative plan that could mitigate the losses in case of a rail transportation strike and that rail service coming to an end,” said Kansas Republican Senator Jerry Moran.
+“With the trucking industry and other transportation systems already at max capacity, there is no alternative plan that could mitigate the losses in case of a rail transportation strike and that rail service coming to an end,” said Moran.

 Experts said if this strike happens, this could shut down nearly 7,000 trains, but answers won’t come until Friday.